Ductile Iron Pipe DN80

 Polyurethane is a thermosetting plastic with no solvents, with a three-dimensionally linked molecular structure giving it mechanical stability.
 The polyurethane used for conating has the following standard properties, according to EN 545 and ISO 2531 standards.

-Q: What is the expected pressure rating for ductile iron pipes?
+- Q: What is the manufacturing process of ductile iron pipes?
+Thank you

 Send your message to us